A bilevel approach for compensation and routing decisions in last-mile delivery: Conclusions

-In this paper, we study a bilevel compensation and routing problem arising in peer-to-peer delivery.
+In this paper, we study a bilevel compensation and routing problem arising in the context of peer-to-peer delivery.
 The problem combines the peer-to-peer logistic platform decisions about the assignment of items to the carriers and the compensation for each delivered item.
-The platform aims at maximizing the profit collected from delivered items, and has to take into account the carriers' objectives when making assignment and compensation decisions.
-After considering the setting of fixed compensations, we propose two bilevel formulations (with aggregated and disaggregated variables) for the compensation and routing problem.
-These formulations are reformulated into single-level models, which are compared in terms of the quality of their linear relaxations.
-Equivalent formulations where routing variables are projected out are presented too.
+The objective of the platform is to maximize the profit generated from the delivered items, all the while factoring in carriers' individual objectives when making assignment and compensation decisions.
+The bilevel nature of these problems is highlighted by presenting two single-level formulations that lead to either an overestimation or an underestimation of the platform's profit.
+After considering the fixed compensation setting, we propose two bilevel formulations for the compensation and routing problem, one with aggregated variables and the other with disaggregated variables.
+These formulations are then reformulated into single-level models, which are compared in terms of the quality of their linear relaxations.
+Additionally, we present equivalent formulations where routing variables are projected out.
 Computational tests show that the performance of the formulations depends on the features of the instances, i.e., compensation values and customers' geography.
-Also, the analysis of the structure of the solutions shows that the platform might gain in offering higher compensations to carriers, which leads to a higher number of accepted offers.
+Whereas on average the disaggregated models are performing worse than the aggregated ones, projecting out the routing variables only helps for one type of instance.
+The numerical results confirm that solving the single-level formulations (with reduced or increased power of the carriers, respectively) leads to biases in the true platform solution values.
+Furthermore, the analysis of the structure of the solutions reveals that $i)$ including decisions on the margins results in better profits for the platform, $ii)$ the platform may benefit from offering higher compensations to carriers, resulting in a higher number of accepted offers.

-Future research might develop along different avenues.
-One important direction would be to include stochasticity in the problem setting, especially related to carriers' behavior.
-The challenge would be modeling the uncertainty, on one side, and adapting the methodologies proposed in this paper to deal with it, on the other side, or possibly, proposing ad-hoc modeling and solution approaches.
+Besides some natural extensions of the problem, such as considering multiple depots for the carriers, multiple vehicles in each subproblem, or introducing a penalty for the undelivered items, future research may explore the introduction of stochasticity into the problem setting, especially with regard to carriers' behavior.
+The challenge would be modeling the uncertainty, on one side, and adapting the methodologies proposed in this paper to deal with it, on the other side, or potentially, proposing ad-hoc modeling and approaches.